#1 Home Improvement Retailer

 What number planting zone am I in?

-If the soil isn't frozen or cold, consider planting your flower, veggie, or fruit seeds directly into your garden.
+If the soil isn't cold and frozen, consider planting your flower, fruit, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for when and how to sow seeds.
+Consult your seed packet for how and when to sow seeds.

 Can I strengthen my seedlings before planting them outdoors?